matthijsgroen/js-tdd/episode5/README.md

 What is an undo feature really?
 Is it a mathematical operation?
 Let's consider that for a moment and go back to our childhood algebra and math lessons.
 Have you ever heard your math teacher say "Now we add 8, do that times 3, minus 1 and now we undo that last one".
 I haven't and it sounds a bit weird.
 That is because undo is not a mathematical operation!
-Which makes undo different from add, subtract, etc.
+Which makes undo sightly different from add, subtract, etc.

-It is more a meta-operation, or a command you can do.
-Add, subtract, multiply and square are operations.

 **Tip**
-Whenever you are not sure what something is talk about it with other people and do some research.
+Whenever you are not sure about something talk about it with other people and do some research.
 This way you develop common understanding about domain you are working in.
 A great way to do that is also to stand around a white board and brainstorm.
 This also works great for working out a technical design!

+Discussing the undo with other people, it became clear that it is more a meta-operation, or a command you can do.
+Add, subtract, multiply and square are mathematical operations.
+We want to build something that keeps track of the commands that are given before we actually execute it.
+Knowing how to get the result is already present in the `Calculator` class.
+So let's build something separate from that.
+Note that we can always refactor and merge if necessary.

+Which still leaves one question that has been present in this episode.
+How do we test the moment of execution?
+The answer to that is that we can stub the calculator and assert the calls that are done to the calculator object.
+This includes the moment of the call.